Definitions

 return.
 Earnings yield = EBIT/TEV and Return = EBIT/TCE.
 I

-often use it as a screen to week out those with a Magic Formula value of <
+often use it as a screen to weed out those with a Magic Formula value of <

 Net Net |